platformsh/platformsh-docs/docs/src/overview/dedication.md

 ## Features

-* Domains available to dev environments
+* Domains can be added to your development environments, such as to a dedicated staging environment.
 * The master branch with three-Virtual Machine
 * Support to Data sync
 * Backup on Production does not freeze in the process.